 AWS Roles

 To create an SDDC, VMware must add several required AWS roles and permissions to your AWS account.
-Most permissions are removed from these roles after the SDDC has been created.
-The others remain with the roles in your AWS account.
+For more information, see Account Linking and the VMware Cloud on AWS CloudFormation Template

 You must not change any of the remaining AWS roles and permissions.
 Doing so will render your SDDC inoperable.